-If you want all students to navigate to a specific website, you can automatically let that website open on all computers.
+If you want all students to open a specific website, you can automatically let that website open on all computers.
 Use the Open website button to do so:

-Click the desired item to open the respective website.
+Click the desired item to open the respective website on all computers.
 Alternatively click the last item Custom website to open a website that is not listed.
 This will open a new dialog window.
 In this dialog you can enter the address of the website to open:

 Confirm this dialog with OK to open the website.